 2025 End of Year Rewind

-So what are the images and experiences which made a lasting impression during 2025?
+So before moving on to the coming year what were some of the images and experiences which made lasting impressions during 2025?

 • Utah Canyon Backpacking: In March my family and I spent a few day backpacking through a magical canyon in southern Utah.
-Water flows through the canyon creating a riparian corridor filled with interesting trees, grasses, and shrubs. trees and shrubs, all of which offered a wide spectrum of photographic opportunities.
-I had visited and photographed this canyon once four years previously with two great friends.
+Water flows through the canyon creating a riparian corridor filled with interesting trees, grasses, shrubs and geologic features which combined to offer a wide spectrum of photographic opportunities.
+I had visited and photographed this canyon once before, four years earlier, with two close friends.
 The soaring sandstone walls, arches, color, and plays of light spoke to me deeply.
-During that trip I made a vow to bring my family back so they could experience the power and beauty of such a magical place.
-It felt great to finally make this trip happen.
+During that trip I made a vow to return with my family so they could experience the power and beauty which permeates this place.
+Making this happen was a true highlight of 2025.

 • K2 Basecamp Trek: I’m not sure where to even begin talking about this journey into the Karakoram mountains of Pakistan.
-Let’s just say it was perhaps the trip of my lifetime.
-For over thirty years I’d dreamed of seeing this range filled with raging rivers, soaring granite spires, and enormous glaciers all culminating in the classic view of K2 from Concordia.
+Let’s just say it was the trip of a lifetime.
+For over thirty years I’d dreamt of seeing this range filled with soaring granite spires, raging rivers, and enormous glaciers, all culminating in the classic view of K2 from Concordia.
 I only started processing the images from this trip recently.
-The plan is to release them as a free ebook (sign up to be notified when it’s released).
+The plan is to release them as part of a free ebook for my newsletter subscribers sometime during the first part of 2026.
+You can sign up here to receive your free copy once it’s released.

-• Bugaboo Provincial Park: The Bugaboos are not exactly a household name and I have no idea why.
-Located southwest of the more famous Jasper, Banff, and Yoho National Parks, this unassuming provincial park is a gem for backpackers, climbers, and photographers.
+• Bugaboo Provincial Park: The Bugaboos are not exactly a household name.
+I have no idea why.
+Located southwest of the more famous Jasper, Banff, and Yoho National Parks, this unassuming provincial park is a hidden gem for backpackers, climbers, and photographers.
 There’s a catch — you have to earn the views by backpacking high into the mountains.
 We spent three days wandering up to and across a high ridge offering jaw-dropping views towards the core of the Buguboos: glaciers, massive spires, and pristine forests.
 Wind and rain were our companions for much of the trip.
-It was a rewarding, raw, and glorious trip and an easy one to choose as a highlight of 2025.
+It was a rewarding, raw, and glorious trip and an easy selection as a highlight of 2025.

 • Goals for 2026: Setting a loose set of goals at the beginning of a new year is something I’ve often done for a while now.
 So here are a few broad suggestions I’ve given myself to work on over the coming twelve months: